oisintohak/Farm-To-Fork/TESTING.md

  - A product can be added without variants
  - between 992 and 1164 px the main nav links are spaced over two lines
     - fix: add white-space: nowrap to navlinks

+ - need to require a variant for products
+ - a farmer can purchase their own products if they add them to the cart before logging in

+## Planned features:

+    - add min_price and max_price fields to products to be able to sort by price

+    - product page pagination
+    -